MageHD/Magento-1.9-Vagrant-Box-Non-VT-x-AMD-v/README.md

 This repo will allow you to run a vagrant box for local Magento development.
 This was developed to fix the issue with development on computers without virtualization technology (VT-x/AMD-v).
 When the script is complete, you will have a fully functional Vanilla Magento install for local development.
 #Needed:
 1. Vagrant
-2. Virtualbix
+2. Virtualbox
 3. Git for Windows (Allows for running Linux commands)
+4. Vagrant Host updater <a href="https://github.com/cogitatio/vagrant-hostsupdater">Vagrant Host Updater</a>

 #Steps
 1. Install Virtualbox, Vagrant, & Git for Windows